reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 116: Rex expressions (Picture 3.2-3.3)
 What was the correct password for admin access to the content management system running "imreallynotbatman.com"? <br />
 - Using the previous query from 114, we can look at adding rex expressions.
-- Remove the password filter by count and add “| rex field=form_data” and | stats count by to get the amount.
+- Remove the password filter by count and add "| rex field=form_data" and | stats count by to get the amount.
 - Now that we see the accessed passwords, we can sort them by count from top to bottom.
 - Batman has been used more than once, whereas the others seem only to have been accessed once.
 (Picture 3.2)
 - From here, we can open Batman to verify our suspicion.
 (Picture 3.3)